svargasperez/RPiClusterGuide/README.md

 	1. Open the **VNC Viewer** application installed in the computer and paste the IP in the top search bar.
 It should prompt you for the RPi **username** and **password**.
 Remember by default it should be username: `pi`, password: `raspberry`.

 1. **Configuring Hostnames**: Choose a host name for your RPis carefully.
 Later, a scheduler called Slurm will be used to manage workload and running code in the cluster.
 Slurm requires nodes to be named a certain way, such as `node001` for the head node, and `node002`, `node003`, and `node004` for the worker node.
-	1. Open a **Terminal** in the RPi and type the following commands to change the hostname:
+	1. Open a **Terminal** in the RPi and type the following commands to change the host name:
 		- `sudo hostname headnode001`, where `headnode001` is the host name you chose for the RPi.
 		- `sudo nano /etc/hostname`, this will open the file `/etc/hostname` using the text editor **nano**.
 Delete everything, and enter the same host name, i.e., `headnode001` or the host name chosen for the RPi.
 To save press <kbd>Ctrl</kbd> + <kbd>x</kbd> (<kbd>^</kbd> + <kbd>x</kbd> on macOS), then press <kbd>Y</kbd> follow by <kbd>enter</kbd> (<kbd>return</kbd> in macOS). <br><img src="img/fig8.png" alt="fig 8">
 		- `sudo nano /etc/hosts`,  and replace `raspberrypi` with your chosen host name (e.g., `headnode001` ).
 To save press <kbd>Ctrl</kbd> + <kbd>x</kbd> (<kbd>^</kbd> + <kbd>x</kbd> on macOS), then press <kbd>Y</kbd> follow by <kbd>enter</kbd> (<kbd>return</kbd> in macOS).<br><img src="img/fig8b.png" alt="fig 8b">